 12. Future Perspectives

 The trajectory of silkworm genomics points towards an increasingly integrated, multi-omics paradigm in which whole-genome sequence data are combined with transcriptomic, proteomic, metabolomic, and phenomic datasets to construct holistic mechanistic models of silkworm biology.
 The continued improvement of long-read sequencing and Hi-C chromatin conformation capture technologies, as exemplified by the recent production of a telomere-to-telomere (T2T) assembly for B. mori, is resolving previously intractable genomic regions and enabling chromosome-scale analysis of three-dimensional genome organisation and its functional correlates.
-The construction of pangenomes capturing the full genetic diversity of domesticated and wild silkworm populations — exemplified by Tong et al. (2022) — provides the foundation for a genotype-to-phenotype framework of unprecedented resolution and scope.
+The construction of pangenomes capturing the full genetic diversity of domesticated and wild silkworm populations, exemplified by Tong et al. (2022), provides the foundation for a genotype-to-phenotype framework of unprecedented resolution and scope.

 Single-cell transcriptomics and spatial transcriptomics represent particularly exciting frontiers for silkworm biology.
-The application of these technologies to the silk gland — a tissue comprising morphologically distinct but interdigitated cell populations — will enable the delineation of molecular cell type identities, developmental trajectories, and inter-cellular signalling networks at unprecedented resolution.
+The application of these technologies to the silk gland, a tissue comprising morphologically distinct but interdigitated cell populations, will enable the delineation of molecular cell type identities, developmental trajectories, and inter-cellular signalling networks at unprecedented resolution.
 Similarly, single-cell analysis of haematopoietic progenitors and mature haemocyte subsets will clarify the cellular composition of the B. mori immune system and the transcriptional programmes governing immune cell differentiation and activation.

 The synthetic biology of the silkworm is an emerging frontier of considerable commercial promise.
 Beyond the introduction of single transgenes for recombinant protein production, the coordinated engineering of entire biosynthetic pathways for silk proteins with novel chemical properties, biopolymers, pharmaceutical compounds, or industrial enzymes is becoming increasingly feasible with advances in multigene expression systems, chromosomal engineering, and CRISPR-based large-scale genomic rearrangement.
 The development of CRISPR base editors and prime editors in B. mori will further expand the precision with which specific nucleotide changes can be introduced into target genes, enabling the study of naturally occurring variants with potential phenotypic consequences and the systematic exploration of sequence-function relationships in silk proteins.
 Advances in 3D bioprinting using silk bioinks are expanding the geometric complexity and biological sophistication of silk constructs for regenerative medicine (Kundu et al., 2013), and several silk-based medical devices are progressing through clinical evaluation for applications in cartilage repair, tympanic membrane reconstruction, and peripheral nerve repair.